cycloped-io/wikiextract/Readme.md

 # in a separate window
 docker exec cyclopedio-wikiextract bundle exec rake build docker exec cyclopedio-wikiextract bundle exec rake tokens:extract

+If you want to disambiguate the Wikipedia pages against the DB you have to run:

+docker exec cyclopedio-wikiextract bundle exec rake  tokens:uniq links:count links:convert
 ```